Saturday, May 25, 2024

 George and Catherine Coker stayed on their Coachella property for the requisite five years to receive their land patent on September 2, 1902.
 After the patent was granted, they stayed for a few more years before selling and moving back to Redlands.

 211 High St., Redlands: The Cokers home just before moving to Orange County.
 (Now demolished.)
+The neighborhood features large lots, many of which included orange groves.

 On September 23, 1905, George and Catherine purchased twenty marshy acres just south of Wintersburg in Orange County for $3,050 from three prominent Santa Ana businessmen: Brother-in-laws Leopold Goepper and Addison Crockett “A. C.” Bowers and their friend from Odd Fellows, prominent builder Chris McNeill.
 McNeill’s projects included the Orange County Courthouse, Balboa Pavilion, Holly Sugar Factory (on Dyer Rd.), and the County Hospital.
 Bowers was on the board of several local banks and ran what would become the Barr Lumber Co.